Andrej Kramarić: TSG Hoffenheim

 On 13 September, Kramarić scored both goals in a DFB-Pokal 2–2 draw with Chemnitzer FC, and successfully converted a penalty in a shootout as Hoffenheim won 3–2.
 On 19 September, in Hoffenheim's first league game of the season, Kramarić scored a hat-trick in the 3–2 victory over Köln.
 That meant he scored nine goals in three consecutive games for the club, being the club's only goalscorer in all three of them.
 At the same time, he broke Mario Gómez's record of goals scored in consecutive 1.
 Bundesliga and 2.
 Bundesliga matches (7), scoring eight in four consecutive league games.
 On 27 September, he scored a brace in a 4–1 victory over German and European champions Bayern Munich, ending their 32-game unbeaten streak and 23-game winning streak in all competitions and inflicting the first defeat of the calendar year on them.

 On 16 October, he was named the Bundesliga Player of the Month.
 The same day, it was announced that he tested positive for COVID-19.
 On 24 January 2021, he surpassed Ivica Olić and became Bundesliga all-time top Croatian goalscorer after scoring a brace in a 3–0 victory over Köln and reaching the number of 74 goals.
 On 15 May, in a 1–1 draw with Arminia Bielefeld, he scored his 19th goal of the season, a record for a Hoffenheim player, surpassing Vedad Ibišević who scored 18 in the 2008–09 season.

 On 22 January 2022, Kramarić scored his 100th goal for Hoffenheim in all competitions, by scoring the initial equalizer in a 3–2 home defeat against Borussia Dortmund.
 In the 2022–23 season, Kramarić reached two major milestones, scoring his 100th Bundesliga goal and providing his 50th assist for Hoffenheim in all competitions.
 On 20 May 2023, he scored his 99th and 100th goals, and provided the assist for the fourth goal, which was his 50th assist in a 4–2 victory over Union Berlin.
 This victory secured their stay in the top flight league.
 On the final matchday of the 2023–24 season, he scored three goals in a 4–2 win over Bayern Munich, becoming the third player to achieve a flawless hat-trick for the club, following Ishak Belfodil and Vedad Ibišević.

+On 13 December 2025, he featured in his 300th Bundesliga match with Hoffenheim in a 4–1 victory over Hamburg, becoming the fourth foreign player to achieve this feat with a single club after Dedé, Steve Cherundolo and Zvonimir Soldo.